chelmertz/elly/README.md

 ## PAT Oauth permissions

-A Github personal access token these permissions:
+A Github personal access token these _repository_ permissions:

 - commit status (read only)
 - contents (read only)